 Revenue visibility due to long-term PPA and competitive tariff - NWPL has low offtake risks because of a long-term (25-year) PPA at a highly competitive tariff of Rs.
 2.77 per unit for the entire project capacity.
 The long-term PPA provides revenue visibility for the company.
 SECI is an intermediary counterparty and has signed PSAs with the state-owned distribution utilities of Haryana, Bihar, and Puducherry and two private distribution utilities in Delhi, which are the ultimate offtakers under the ISTS Wind Tranche V scheme.
 Further, the applicable tariff of Rs.
 2.84/unit (including SECI's trading margin) for the distribution utilities is highly competitive compared to their average power purchase cost.
-Additionally, the regulatory uncertainty for this project is low as the tariff under the PPA and the PSAs has been adopted by the regulatory bodies i.e., CERC/ SERC.
 Further, the company has filed petition before the Central Electricity Regulatory Commission (CERC) for additional tariff of 13 paise per unit owing to the impact of GST levy on supply of wind turbine generators (WTGs).
-The approval of the same shall improve the project's return metrics and debt coverage metrics.
+The approval of the same shall improve the project's return metrics and debt coverage metrics to an extent